A complete guide to my FACTOR Artist Development grants

 Did you achieve your goals?
 What changed?
 Why?
 3000 character limit

 The pandemic destroyed many opportunities available from my October 2019 application for this program.
-The fact that my jazz music requires live-off-the-floor recording became a problem when studio sessions became inappropriate during the pandemic.
+The fact that my jazz music requires live-off-the-floor recording was first to fall away.
 Many genres of contemporary music have shifted to at-home or distributed recording in recent years, but my interpretation of jazz remains a studio-first genre that relies on live interaction.
+Although I suggested that I would book up to three days of studio time, I could not book those additional two possible days through the rest of 2020.

 I found that my linear projection of 30 new members per month was inaccurate.
-A percentage growth rate of 10% per month, from a starting amount of under 40 newsletter members, more accurately describes my email growth.
+A percentage growth rate of 10% per month, from a starting amount of under 40 newsletter members, more accurately describes my early-stage email growth.

 Likewise, I couldn't afford to pay for other marketing initiatives in this project like online media advertising or hiring friends to shoot videos.
 I also couldn't afford to manufacture CDs for this project's music.